fdsimms/cosmic-rush/README.md

 ## Features
-- Full sprite and background animations all created with CSS Canvas
+- Full sprite and background animations all created with HTML5 Canvas
-- Two types of collision detection (circle-to-rectangle and circle-to-circle) constructed with 2D linear equations
+- Two types of custom collision detection for circle-on-rectangle and circle-on-circle collisions
-- Original soundtrack created with Logic Pro X
 - Complex enemy motion implemented with vector math
-- Fullscreen mode that takes advantage of jQuery to change classes in order to resize the page's elements
+- Fullscreen mode resizes the page's elements using jQuery
 - High score is stored in a cookie so that it persists across play sessions
-- Endless level system offers endless fun
+- Endless level system offers ramped-up difficulty
+- Original soundtrack created with Logic Pro X